coffee makers icon

 So, what’s the verdict on our Handpresso Wild Hybrid review?

-This little device is a very impressive portable espresso maker: It’s cheap, it’s durable and it makes a good espresso.
+This little device is a very impressive portable espresso maker: it’s cheap, it’s durable and it makes a good espresso.

 But, bottom line – if you want easy espresso on the go, you will not be disappointed with this hand-pump portable espresso machine.